cammaicey/cs260-startup/README.md

 - Name your character
 - Ability to save characters
 ### Technologies
 - **Authentication**: Prompts user to register an account and login.
-Cannot access without one.
+Cannot access website without one.
 Displays username in top right corner.
 - **Database Data**: Users can store their rolls into the database.